-Evans can currently be seen starring in Marc Webb’s “Gifted” alongside McKenna Grace, Octavia Spencer and Jenny Slate.
+In 2017, Chris starred in Marc Webb’s “Gifted” alongside McKenna Grace, Octavia Spencer and Jenny Slate.
 The film follows a man (Evans) who sues for custody of his 7-year-old, intellectually gifted niece.
 Fox Searchlight released the film April 12, 2017.

 In 2016, Evans starred in “Captain America: Civil War,” the highly anticipated third installment to 2011’s “Captain America: The First Avenger” and 2014’s “Captain America: The Winter Soldier.”
 Evans reprised his role as the famed Marvel Comics character, Steve Rogers.
 In this film, after the government sets up a governing body to oversee the Avengers, the team splinters into two camps—one led by Steve Rogers and his desire for the Avengers to remain free to defend humanity without government interference, and the other following Tony Stark’s surprising decision to support government oversight and accountability.
 The film was released by Disney on May 6, 2016 and is the top grossing film of 2016 with more than $1.1 billion worldwide.

 Evans marked his feature film directorial debut with “Before We Go”.
 He also produced and starred in the film alongside Alice Eve and Mark Kassen.
 The film premiered at the 2014 Toronto International Film Festival and was released by Radius on September 14, 2015.
 Prior to its release, the film garnered $1.53 million in VOD and was the first pre-theatrical film of 2015 to reach both the top 5 on iTunes and the top 10 on Rentrak’s weekly digital chart.